Skip to content

 Give with a donor-advised fund

-Contribute to a donor-advised fund (or DAF) on your schedule and suggest grants from it online.
-The Trust created the first donor-advised fund in 1931 and we’ve been successfully managing donor-advised funds ever since.
-You’ll have access to our unrivaled local issue area expertise, donor events, and more.
+Create a DAF today.
+Contribute on your schedule and suggest grants online.
+We created the first donor-advised fund in 1931 and we’ve been successfully managing donor-advised funds ever since.

 Why should I open a donor-advised fund?